What is the government-to-government relations requirement?

 Who needs to meet this renewal requirement?

-Educators with residency, professional, initial, and continuing certificates in the following certificate roles must meet this requirement:
+Educators with residency, professional, initial, and continuing certificates in the following Administrator certificate roles must meet this requirement:

-This is not required for the following:
+Government-to-government relations training is not required for the following:

 - Reissuance of undated residency certificates